- chapter 9 Hybrid Devices

 These problems are particularly common for those flat buttons where a thin plastic sheet covers a contact below, or which operate by touch alone.
 These are easy to clean so have advantages in public areas as well as parts of the home such as the kitchen where hands may be dirty.
 However, it is common to see people pressing the sign beside the button instead of the button itself as both are flat, plastic, and covered by many previous people’s finger marks.
 This is not helped when the notice says “press here”!

-We will return to aspects of (2) later in the chapter[comment]is this too after away from the description?[/comment], but for now let’s assume you have some idea of what the device does, and can see what controls are available.
+We will return to aspects of (2), “know what controls are available to you”, later in the chapter, but for now let’s assume you have some idea of what the device does, and can see what controls are available.
 You are then faced with problem (3): “what does what”, often called ‘mapping’.

 This mapping between physical controls and functions has been a point of interest since the earliest days of human computer interaction research.
 One of Don Norman’s examples is the electric cooker.
 There are four dials and four rings, but which dial controls, which ring?
 Often the controls are placed in a line on the front of the cooker or above on a separate panel.
 The two dials on the left control the left two rings, but what about back and front?
 Some cookers instead place the controls alongside the rings in a line form back to front — now it is not even obvious, which is left and which right.
 Of course, the dials each have a little image beside intended to make this clear, but even if you can work out what they mean do you manage to do this quickly enough we the pan is about to boil over?